thehouseplant/hyewn/README.md

-# HEWN
+# hyewn

-HEWN - A Hacker News clone written in Rust, utilizing the Yew WASM framework
+hyewn - A Hacker News clone written in Rust, Yew and Trunk

 ## Requirements